 3. Renovate to add value

 Renovations can substantially increase the value of your property and build your equity.
 Pick a target and get to work.
 Narrow down your wish list to increase the probability of completing the job by only choosing one room in the house that you want to update.
 It might be something as simple as adding new furniture to the bedroom or putting a new shower in the bathroom.
 Or it might be time to tackle that big project and think about a serious kitchen upgrade.
-Find out more about kick starting your home renovation project.
+Kick start your home renovation project with these handy renovator tips.

-If you want to cut down on costs for big renovations, like a new kitchen, start comparison-shopping online for big-ticket items and design the layout yourself.
-Sketch a visual plan and then get quotes from contractors.
+If you want to cut down on costs for big renovations, like a new kitchen, find some inspiration online for big-ticket items and design the layout yourself.
+Sketch a visual plan and then get quotes from a few contractors.

 It is important to keep a realistic budget when it comes to renovations; here we show you how to work out your renovation budget in 5 easy steps.